-What are the employer WHS obligations if an employee is injured while working from home?
+What are the employer’s WHS obligations if an employee is injured while working from home?

 If someone else is at home when an employee is working from home, are the employers obligated to ensure they are not exposed to risks/hazards also?

-Children, parents, friends and clients who visit during working hours may all be exposed to risks in the working environment.
+Children, parents, friends and clients who visit during working hours may be exposed to risks in the working environment.
 Depending on the circumstances, employers may be liable for this.
 At Recovery Partners, we’ve worked with employers who have been involved in fatalities and serious injuries of visitors, and we’ve seen the devastation it causes for everyone involved.
 No business owner wants their employees or anyone else to get hurt.
-It’s important for employers to take any reasonable action they can to remove or mitigate the effects of WHS hazards in a home working environment.
+Employers need to take any reasonable action to remove or mitigate the effects of WHS hazards in a home working environment.